toxypiks/byte_pair_encoding/README.md

 `uint32_t *tokens_out` -> compressed text

-`Pair *pairs = NULL;` -> look-up array whereas indexes 1-255 are the same as the .l value and the .r value equals to zero indicating that the index value corresponds to the ASCII value of the character.
+`Pair *pairs = NULL;` -> look-up array whereas indices 1-255 are the same as the .l value.
+The .r value equals to zero indicating that the index value corresponds to the ASCII value of the character.
 All newly generated tokens get appended representing the token with the highest occurcence within each loop iteration

 1. Look-up table gets initialized with values from 1-255 for .l

-2. Text to compress goes in tokens_in array
+2. Text to compress gets appended to tokens_in array

-3. Tokens_in gets iterated pair-wise and pairs are put into freq hashmap if not already existent, if they are existent the value gets incremented representing the occurence of pair
+3. Tokens_in gets iterated pair-wise.
+Pairs are put into freq hashmap if not already existent.
+Otherwise the value gets incremented representing the occurence of pair

 4. Freq gets iterated to search for index of pair with max occurence, if that pair occures only one time the loop ends -> the algorithm is finished

 5. The pair with the highest occurence gets appended to the pairs look-up array

-6. Tokens_in gets iterated to find pair with max occurence and replace it with last index of pairs look-up array in tokens_out, if current pair has no max occurce its not getting replaced and just put into tokens_out
+6. Tokens_in gets iterated to find pair with max occurence and replace it with last index of pairs look-up array in tokens_out, if current pair has no max occurce its not getting replaced and just appended to tokens_out

 7. Tokens_in and tokens_out get swapped for next iteration

 #### How to use scripts

-1. To generate .bin file just run ./bpe after building
+1. To generate a compressed .bpe binary file from a given text file run `./txt2bpe <input.txt> <output.bpe>`
-2. Use generated .bin file as command line argument together with output file name when running ./bpe2dot.
-It will read all data from .bin file and generate a .dot file

-Command to execute within /build folder:
-`./bpe ../pairs.bin ../pairs.dot`
+2. To generate .dot file from .bpe file run `./bpe2dot <input.bpe> <output.dot>`